-Kera Cherrey of California, Maryland is referring to home staging, which is becoming an increasingly popular choice for Maryland homeowners who wish to sell their homes quickly.
+Kera Cherrey of California, Maryland is referring to home staging, from the bedroom to the kitchen, which is becoming an increasingly popular choice for Maryland homeowners who wish to sell their homes quickly.

 Cherrey works with Chesapeake Staging and Design, just one of the many home staging companies that has sprouted up in Maryland this decade.

 “Staging is interior design and decorating to maximize or emphasize the features of a home,” Cherry told Maryland Independent.